MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 image: https://mailta.pe/img/fbPic611.png
 alignY: ""
 ---
-This Sunday we welcome Eric Angelo Bessel to MailTape for a meditative morning.
+This Sunday we welcome Eric Angelo Bessel to MailTape for a meditative and thoughtful morning.
 Based in Portland, the composer joins us just after the release of his album, Mirror at Night (as well as the most recent release of the album's B-Sides !).

 # Guest's selection